 Breast surgery has been a mainstay of Dr. Kirn's practice from the beginning.
 With extensive experience in augmentation, lift, reduction, revision, and reconstruction, your breast surgery needs can be met in our practice.
 Consultation is the first step in surgical planning.
-All consultation visits include a detailed discussion of the procedure options as well as computer imaging to provide a simulation of the anticipated surgical result.
+All consultation visits include a detailed discussion of the procedure options and their associated risks and benefits.
 Each patient is unique, so the plan is custom tailored to suit your needs and goals.
 There are no assembly line / cookie cutter operations in Dr. Kirn's practice.

 Breast augmentation has been one of Dr. Kirn's most popular procedures since the start of his private practice in 1998.
 Over the course of time, the technique has been gradually refined to minimize scars and recovery time for patients while maintaining high quality results.
 Many factors go into achieving these goals.
 No two patients are alike, so we strive to customize the operation to fit the patient's needs and goals.